 We invite you to visit the Summit Fellowships Blog.
-The most recent post comes from Gathering 242 and concerns the group’s exploration of debt and the economy of the Kingdom.
+The most recent post discusses the different kinds of groups that you’ll find among The Summit Fellowships.

 Such congregational life has been practiced in one form or another since the first century, often becoming prominent during times of renewal in the church.
 The Wesleyan revivals are a good example of such a resurgence.
 We have borrowed the term “summit” from a movement among institutional church leaders called “Pastor’s Prayer Summits.”
 In these gatherings, pastors from diverse backgrounds and traditions, go away together for a four day, no agenda, prayer time during which they worship, pray, minister to one another, and share meals together.
 Many who have attended such gatherings report that their understanding of the church is being transformed by the experience.